bwiessneth/gumnut_assembler/README.rst

 be used with his 8-bit soft-core *Gumnut*.
 For more information refer to *The Designers Guide to VHDL* https://www.sciencedirect.com/book/9780120887859/the-designers-guide-to-vhdl

-*gaspy* was forked from my very first implementation created at the Laboratory for digital engineering at University of Applied Sciences in 2015.
+*gaspy* was forked from my very first implementation created at the Laboratory for digital engineering at the University of Applied Sciences Augsburg back in 2015.

-As of now *gaspy* support all *gasm* instructions and assembles the same machine code as *gasm*.
+As of now, *gaspy* support all *gasm* instructions and assembles the same machine code as *gasm*.

 Documentation
 =============